How is Fault Proven in a Drowning Accident Case?

 - Inadequate supervision – Because pools and other bodies of water pose risks to those who enjoy them, there are a number of precautions that should be taken.
 Should people with obligations to take those precautions fail to do so and injuries or death result, they can be held accountable for damages suffered by victims.
 This can happen when property owners fail to adequately supervise guests using pools, including owners of private pools, public pools that fail to supervise or have lifeguards on duty, and summer camps or day cares that fail to supervise children.

 - Defective products – Drowning accidents may be caused by defective products that fail to function as they should.
 Examples may include pool toys or devices that pose unreasonable risks or entangle swimmers.
 Defects in boats and other motorized water crafts can also increase risks of drowning accidents.
 In these cases, it is critical to determine whether they were safer alternatives available and whether the manufacturers of defective products can be held at fault for a drowning incident.

 In any negligence claim, victims have several essential legal elements to establish, including the legal duty of another party to take reasonable safety measures.
 For water product manufacturers, their legal duty involves assessments of potential defects posed by their products.
 For owners of pools or individuals and entities charged with looking after children, for example, this duty entails supervision of people in and around water.

 The unique facts of a case always dictate how fault will be proven and who can be held liable for victims’ injuries, or the death of a victim.
-If you have questions regarding a drowning incident you believe should and could have been prevented if not for negligence, contact our legal team at Salvador Phillips, PLLC for a free consultation.
+If you have questions regarding a drowning incident you believe should and could have been prevented if not for negligence, contact our legal team at Salvador Law Group for a free consultation.
 Our personal injury lawyers proudly serve clients throughout Phoenix and the surrounding areas of Arizona.